-It also brought up another thing which shows how difficult it is for armies of different nations to work together with full harmony though it's to their best efforts to do so and that even was the occasion with the British when we thought spoke the same tongue.
-But we discovered afterwards that the meaning we gave a word was not all the same in many instances and we had to be very careful in what we said.
-The only place I ever got this right was over in China because when the Communists, met with the Nationalists and I sat in as the middle party they used my translation -- of my interpreter -- as the guiding rein in this thing and the thing was translated according to that.
-It was safer to translate the English to Chinese -- together these two -- than it was to use either one of the Communists or Nationalist Chinese record of what was said.
-And they always wanted my English one in order that together they could translate that so that the significance of each term could be fully understood.
-I started to refer back to something that occurred of that nature and I think it was in connection with the British but my memory has played me false and I have forgotten it already.
+It also brought up another thing which shows how difficult it is for armies of different nations to work with full harmony, though its their best effort to do so, and that even was the occasion with the British when we thought we spoke the same tongue.
+But we discovered afterwards that the meaning we gave a word was not all the same in many instances, and we had to be very careful in what we said.
+The only place I ever got this right was over in China, because when the Communists met with the Nationalists and I sat in as the middle party, they used my translation-of my interpreter-as the guiding rein in this thing, and the thing was translated according to that.
+It was safer to translate the English to Chinese, together these two, than it was to use either one of the Communists' or Nationalist Chinese record of what was said.
+They always wanted my English one in order that together they might translate that, so that the significance of each term could be fully understood.
+I started to refer back to something that occurred of that nature, and I think it was in connection with the British, but my memory has played me false and I have forgotten it already.

-Q. 5.
-Bullard took command of the 1st Division in December 1917.
-In January 1918 the Division took over the Ansauville sector of the line.
-Frank Parker and B.B.
-Buck commanded the brigades.
-Col. Fuqua was Chief of Staff.
+5. Bullard took command of the First Division in December 1917.
+In January 1918, the Division took over the Ansauville sector of the line.
+Frank Parker and B. B. Buck commanded the brigades.
+Colonel Fuqua was chief of staff.
 Colonel Marshall was G-3.
 Division headquarters was at Mesnil-la-Tour between St. Mihiel and Pont-a-Mousson.
-Seicheprey was on the right and a lake off the right.
+Seicheprey was on the right and a lake on the right.

-A. General Sibert was relieved and General Bullard sent up to take command.
-In your question five or statement five, you say Colonel Fuqua was Chief of Staff.
-He was not Chief of Staff -- he did not become Chief of Staff -- until practically the end of the Meuse-Argonne battle and under me before that in the G-3 section of the staff, looking after the troop movements and thing of that sort.
+General Sibert was relieved and General Bullard sent up to take command.
+In your question 5, or statement 5, you say Colonel Fuqua was chief of staff.
+He was not chief of staff.
+He did not become chief of staff until practically the end of the Meuse-Argonne battle.
+He had been under me before that in the G-3 section of the staff, looking after the troop movements and things of that sort.

 A very interesting thing took place in my career here.
-I learnt afterwards that General Bullard when he came to the Division, he had been rather topped off.
-I had met him before and he had been temporarily in command of a brigade before which I was dealing with when I was acting Chief of Staff, and he complimented me on the way I was doing it, I remember.
-So when he came up from wherever he was to become the new commander of the division, I learned much later, almost at the end of the war as a matter of fact, the intention was to make me Chief of Staff.
-Campbell King, a very dear friend of mine was adjutant -- who had been temporarily at Chaumont with the General Staff.
-And he had come up there and gone back to his original post as adjutant of the 1st Division.
+I learnt afterwards that General Bullard, when he came to the division, had been rather tipped off.
+I had met him before and he had been temporarily in command of a brigade before which I was dealing with when I was acting chief of staff, and he complimented me on the way I was doing it, I remember.
+So when he came up from wherever he was to become the new commander of the division-I learnt much later, almost at the end of the war, as a matter of fact-the intention was to make me chief of staff.
+Campbell King, a very dear friend of mine, was adjutant, who had been temporarily at Chaumont with the General Staff.
+He had come up there and gone back to his original post as adjutant of the First Division.